 Closest Plantation Home To New Orleans - How To Book A Tour

-is the closest plantation home to New Orleans.
-It is also the oldest documented French Colonial-style home in the lower Mississippi Valley.
+Destrehan Plantation is only about 30 minutes away by car, making it the closest plantation home to New Orleans.
+It is also the oldest documented French Colonial-style home in the lower Mississippi Valley!

 Founded in 1787, this majestic antebellum plantation watches over the banks of the Mississippi River along the famed River Road.
 Step on site and costumed docents will interest and educate you with tales of the Destrehan family's sugar dynasty, historic events that occurred on the site, and the unique architectural features of the building itself.

 In addition to being convenient to get to, Destrehan Plantation is also one of the best plantation tours for history buffs.
 In fact, Destrehan's massive sugar agribusiness played a role in Louisiana being adopted as a state.
 Step inside the mansion and you can even see original Orleans Territory documents signed by former Presidents Thomas Jefferson and James Madison (who served as Secretary of State at the time) up close in person!